SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 ##### Phrase 4:

-These topics are more specific so do not require combination. *added microcredit any reason why not?*
+Microfinance: These topics are more specific so do not require combination. *added microcredit any reason why not?*

 ```Ceylon =
 TS=